programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 ## Processing the Images
 Now that you've prepared your dataset, and considered the methodological and ethical issues involved with object detection for facial recognition, you can proceed with processing the PNGs for facial recognition, while also ensuring that the output is clearly organized for future steps.

-Our first step in the following code simply identifies our root folder and creates a variable (`dirs`) containing a list of all of the subfolders within it.
-Next, we use a `for loop` to change directories into each subfolder and create another list with every file in that subfolder that ends in `.png`:
+The first step in the following code simply identifies your root folder and creates a variable (`dirs`) containing a list of all of the subfolders within it.
+Next, you use a `for loop` to change directories into each subfolder and create another list with every file in that subfolder that ends in `.png`:

 ```
 os.chdir(os.path.join(path + 'images'))